 How should deadlines be used in software engineering?
-An important role for a product manager will be to organize schedules and roadmaps.
+An important role of a product manager will be to organize schedules and roadmaps.
 And inevitably with these, a series of deadlines that engineers have to meet.
-But, according to Ryan Spraetz, deadlines are dangerous and often mis-managed.
-Problems with deadlines such as mis-interpretations, being used to early, not being updated regularly and others can lead to frustration and failure.
-The solutions are varied, but involve taking more care in estimating work and researching the tools that are going to be used.
+But, according to Ryan Spraetz, deadlines are dangerous and often mismanaged.
+Problems with deadlines such as misinterpretations, being used too early, not being updated regularly and others can lead to frustration and failure.
+The solutions are varied but involve taking more care in estimating work and researching the tools that are going to be used.

 How to work effectively with engineers.
 Unsurprisingly, since engineers are people too, product managers can build better relationships with their development teams simply by being more decent.
 This starts, explains Cliff Gilley, with showing empathy with engineering so as to understand their goals and motivations (and presumably their personalities).
 From this, it will be easier to elicit important feedback from engineering such as learning the challenges that they face daily.
 After you have made this connection, product managers will more easily be able to communicate visions and requirements for projects.